 - Law School Class Rank (your law school must submit directly to the Office of Admissions if not noted on your law school transcript)

-- Nomination letter (see above, use the “Miscellaneous Addendum” attachment)
+- Global Leaders Scholarship essay (see above, use the “Miscellaneous Addendum” attachment)

 - LSAC CAS Report (the LSAC fee for submitting the CAS Report to Duke is US$ 16)

-In order to be considered for the Global Leaders Scholarship, your application must be completed by January 18, 2013.
-Please note that LSAC’s processing of transcripts and letters of recommendation may take several weeks, so these materials must be submitted well in advance of January 18.
+In order to be considered for the Global Leaders Scholarship, your application must be completed by January 22, 2016.
+Please note that LSAC’s processing of transcripts and letters of recommendation may take several weeks, so these materials must be submitted well in advance of the deadline.

 Applicants who are selected as finalists for the scholarship will be required to participate in an interview with the Global Leaders Scholarship Selection Committee.
 If you are selected for an interview, you will be contacted in late February or early March.
 Finalists also will be required to submit another essay prior to the interview.